-We can now identify three behaviors depending on the level of viscosity: \begin{itemize} \item At low viscosity (for example at $\alpha = 10^{-4}$ for $h=0.05$), the gap opening mass is highly dependent on the gas accretion rate.
-Simulations with faster accreting planets result in larger gap opening masses, while simulations with slower accreting planets result in lower gap opening masses. \item At high viscosity (for example at $\alpha = 2\times10^{-2}$ for $h=0.05$), we find the opposite behavior: a simulation with a high accretion rate will open a gap at a smaller mass than a slowly accreting planet. \item As the behavior flips between high and low viscosity, it exists a peculiar viscosity, for example at $\alpha = 10^{-2}$ for $h=0.05$, for which the gap opening mass is insensitive to the different gas accretion rates.
-For the seven simulations the gap opening mass is nearly the same: $\rm m_{gap} \simeq 1.06 \; \rm M_J$. \end{itemize}
+At this point in the study, we can identify three behaviors depending on the level of viscosity: 1) at low viscosity (e.g., at $\alpha = 10^{-4}$ for $h=0.05$), the gap-opening mass is highly dependent on the gas accretion rate.
+Simulations with faster accreting planets result in larger gap-opening masses, while simulations with slower accreting planets result in smaller gap-opening masses; 2) at high viscosity (for example at $\alpha = 2\times10^{-2}$ for $h=0.05$), we find the opposite behavior.
+A simulation with a high accretion rate will open a gap at a smaller mass than a slowly accreting planet; 3) as the behavior flips between high and low viscosity, a peculiar viscosity exists, for example at $\alpha = 10^{-2}$ for $h=0.05$, for which the gap-opening mass is insensitive to the different gas accretion rates.
+For the seven simulations, the gap opening mass is nearly the same: $\rm m_{gap} \simeq 1.06 \; \rm M_J$.

-In order to explain this behavior, we investigate the time needed for a fixed mass planet to open a gap as a function of its mass, at low and high viscosities.
-Results are shown in figures \ref{time_gap_open_a4} and \ref{time_gap_open_a2} for low ($\alpha = 10^{-4}$) and high ($\alpha = 2\times10^{-2}$) viscosities respectively.
-The crosses represent the time needed for fixed mass planets of different masses to open a gap.
-To be consistent in the comparison, in this case the fixed mass planets are introduced exactly like the accreting planets: after the $20M_\oplus$ core is introduced and creates its initial gap, the mass of the planet is switched to the final mass of interest.
+In order to explain these behaviors, we investigate the time needed for a fixed mass planet to open a gap as a function of its mass, at low and high viscosities.
+Our results are shown in Figs. \ref{time_gap_open_a4} and \ref{time_gap_open_a2} for low ($\alpha = 10^{-4}$) and high ($\alpha = 2\times10^{-2}$) viscosities, respectively.
+The crosses represent the time needed for fixed-mass planets of different masses to open a gap.
+To be consistent with regard to the comparison, in this case, the fixed-mass planets are introduced in exactly the same way as the accreting planets: after the $20M_\oplus$ core is introduced and its initial gap has been created, the mass of the planet is switched to the final mass of interest.
 The time needed to open a gap corresponds then to the time needed to reach the $\Sigma/\Sigma_{\rm unp}= 0.1$ threshold after the planet mass is switched to its final mass.